Marikina Shoemasters

-The Marikina Shoemasters are a Filipino professional basketball team based in Marikina.
+The Marikina Shoemasters, also known as Marikina BigZ Burger for sponsorship reasons, are a Filipino professional basketball team based in Marikina.
 The team competes in the Maharlika Pilipinas Basketball League (MPBL) as a member of the league's North Division.
 The team most recently played its home games at the indoor arena of the Marikina Sports Center.

 The Marikina franchise began play as an expansion team for the 2018–19 season.
 The mame references Marikina's moniker as the "Shoe Capital of the Philippines".

 In 2023, the franchise launched its junior side, the Marikina Junior Shoemasters, for the inaugural season of the Junior MPBL.
 Later that year, their women's volleyball counterpart, the Marikina Lady Shoemasters, began play in the Maharlika Pilipinas Volleyball Association (MPVA).

 The Marikina franchise is one of four teams based in the Eastern Manila District of Metro Manila.
 The team has also participated in the Chooks-to-Go Pilipinas 3x3.

 History

 2018–2020

 The Marikina Shoemasters were established in 2018, as part of the MPBL's expansion lineup for the 2018–19 season.
 As part of the South Division, the Shoemasters, led by Yves Sazon and Erwin Sta.
 Maria, only managed to win eight games out of 25, putting the team at 11th place in the South.

 Heading into the 2019–20 season, Marikina was realigned to the North Division, and despite keeping the same core players, the team still only won eight games in the 30-game season, putting the team at 13th in the North and missing the playoffs once again.